carolius/EEG-Detection-of-Human-Faces-and-their-Familiarity/README.md

     muselsl 2.2.0 requires pylsl==1.10.5, but you have pylsl 1.15.0 which is incompatible.
     >

-    To resolve this we revert back to an earlier version of `timeflux`.
+    To resolve this revert back to an earlier version of `timeflux`.

         pip install timeflux=0.10.1
         conda install -c conda-forge liblsl